jstac/versioned_dotfiles/README.md

 Download dotfiles and use GNU stow (`sudo pacman -S stow`)

 * example: `cd dotfiles` and then `stow zsh`

+### Map Caps to CTRL

+The remap is in `.profile`.

+If this does not work, then add `/usr/bin/setxkbmap -option "ctrl:nocaps"` to XFCE Session and Startup -> Application Autostart.

 ### Install Basic Software